atodorov/mutation-testing-in-patterns/README.rst

 For *pykickstart* this approach reduced  the entire execution time to little over 6 hours!

-Good source code and test organization will allow easy division of test runs and tremendously speed up your mutation testing execution time!
+TL,DR: Good source code and test organization will allow easy division of test runs and tremendously speed up your mutation testing execution time!

 Fail fast